-Behavioral Expectations in our school have been designed to be fair to both students and teachers and are based on good sense.
-The reason for these expectations is simple: your main goal for being in school is to get an education.
-When someone prevents you from reaching your goal, they will be properly disciplined.
-Treat your teachers and classmates with respect at all times, take pride in your school, and treat it with respect.
-You must be responsible for your actions at all times and will be fairly disciplined when it becomes necessary.
+Behavioral expectations in our school have been designed to be fair to both students and teachers and are based on good sense and legal requirements.
+The reason for these expectations is simple: a student's main goal for being in school is to get an education.